c9/docs.c9.io/src/ide-components/status_bar.md

 You can find the status bar in the lower-right corner of the editor: ![The status bar in its natural, shortened state](./icons/statusBarCollapsed.png).
 Keep in mind that the status bar is transparent, so it's able to camoflauge well with light or dark themes.

 There's three pieces of crucial information available at all times: your current row, your current column, and, if you're highlighting characters, the status bar displays the number of bytes currently selected.
+If you're using Vim Mode, the status bar also tells you if you're in **INSERT** mode.

 If you click on the status bar, it expands into a menu that provides a smaller set of [the full IDE preferences](ide_preferences.html).
-Mostly, these options deal with visual formatting for the IDE:
+These options only deal with the IDE editor:

 <div markdown="1">
 <table class="table table-striped table-bordered">